 – Weaver (16), reported from the Discord.

-- Is this a healthy way to sleep when stress is required to induce wake-up time?
+- Is this a healthy way to sleep when stress is necessary to induce wake-up time?

 - What about other polyphasic schedules with shorter core sleep(s) and multiple naps?
 Does this technique work on naps and shorter sleeps?

-- Is it only cortisol or there are some other hidden processes that facilitate a refreshing wake for the polyphasic sleeper above?
+- Is it only cortisol or there are some other hidden processes that facilitate a refreshing wake for said polyphasic sleeper?

 More extreme polyphasic schedules